Method-Security/methodk8s/docs/getting-started/basic-usage.md

 ## Binaries

-Running as a binary means you don't need to do anything additional for methodaws to leverage the environment variables you have already exported.
+Running as a binary means you don't need to do anything additional for methodk8s to leverage the environment variables you have already exported.
 You can test that things are working properly by running:

 ```bash
 methodk8s pod enumerate --context minikube --path ~/.kube/config